 For more than three decades, filmmaker Ken Burns and his colleagues at Florentine Films – directors, writers, producers, editors, and cinematographers – have produced some of the most critically acclaimed and most watched documentaries on public television.
 Burns has devoted his career to examining the American experience, from his first documentary on PBS in 1981 – Brooklyn Bridge, nominated for an Academy Award – to Country Music (2019) and East Lake Meadows (2020), which looks at a public housing community in Atlanta.
+Two films released in 2021 are in-depth profiles of the fiction writer Ernest Hemingway and the world champion boxer who spoke out against racism and religious bigotry, Muhammad Ali.
 The Ken Burns Collection of thought-provoking films on PBS is available to stream on-demand with THIRTEEN Passport, starting August 4, 2020.

 Ken Burns’ films include profiles of the ordinary people and icons who shaped American culture, institutions that impact American lives, and the wars that took lives from us.
 To stream a film or episodes of a series, click each title, below.
 More background on each film subject is found on the official film websites, reached by clicking “learn more.”

 To stream the films, become a THIRTEEN member and use the member benefit, THIRTEEN Passport, which offers extended access to on-demand video.

 See all films at a glance on our Ken Burns Documentaries page.

 America at War